sayoadebayo2/PortfolioProject/README.md

 - [Authors](#authors)

 ## Set Up
-To get started with this project, follow these steps:
+To get started with this project, I followed these steps:

 1. Clone the repository to your local machine.
 2. Set up a SQL database (e.g., MySQL or PostgreSQL).